Women protest French burkini ban with London beach party demo

 Wearing bikinis and burkinis, the women sat on a pile of sand and played with beach balls in front of the embassy, some holding signs reading "Islamophobia is not freedom" and "Let them wear what they want".

-The protest was organised by two friends following the publication of a photograph of armed French police apparently telling a woman sitting on a beach to remove part of her burkini.
+The protest was organized by two friends following the publication of a photograph of armed French police apparently telling a woman sitting on a beach to remove part of her burkini.

 "It is never right to tell a woman what she can wear or to take her clothes off.
-That is not for a man to say," India Thorogood, one of the organisers, said.
+That is not for a man to say," India Thorogood, one of the organizers, said.

 "We wanted to show solidarity with Muslim women in France and call for a repeal of the ban."